leftrightleft/talk-proposals/GitHub Security 101: Securing your open source projects.md

-# From Vulnerability to Vigilance: Securing Your Open Source Projects on GitHub (1)
+# GitHub Security 101: Securing your open source projects
 Title: Securing Open Source Projects on GitHub

 Alt title: From Vulnerability to Vigilance: Securing Your Open Source Projects on GitHub